teddyknox/Thesis/docs/paper/redeeming_my_thesis.md

 With these factors in mind, I designed the experiment.
 The body of artwork for rating would be randomly generated triangle art.
 I would build a training interface for rating these images, where I would assign each presented image a completely subjective binary rating of attractiveness.
 I would click the green button if an image looked good to me, and the red button if it did not.
 In order to ensure the internal consistency of my ratings, I would make sure to give each image more than one rating during the training proces.
 I represented a ``thumbs up'' rating with a 1, and a ``thumbs down'' rating with a 0.
 If an image received conflicting ratings, its recorded label would become 0, to avoid introducing controversial images to our classifier.
 With a dataset of consistently rated images, we would train GoogLeNet on a big portion of the data, and test GoogLeNet on the rest.

+### Experimental Proceedure

-To perform this experiment I would need to assemble a relatively small dataset of images with ratings using a training interface, and I would need an instance of the GoogLeNet classifier.
+To perform this experiment I would need to assemble a relatively small dataset of images with ratings, and I would need an instance of the GoogLeNet classifier.

-\section{Training Interface}
+### Training Interface

 Assembling a dataset would be relatively straightforward.
 Using python, the Flask web framework, sqlite3, and the Pillow graphics package, I built a website, database, and image generation algorithm, respectively.